spujadas/elk-docker/docs/index.md

 In order to process multiline log entries (e.g. stack traces) as a single event using Filebeat, you may want to consider [Filebeat's multiline option](https://www.elastic.co/blog/beats-1-1-0-and-winlogbeat-released), which was introduced in Beats 1.1.0, as a handy alternative to altering Logstash's configuration files to use [Logstash's multiline codec](https://www.elastic.co/guide/en/logstash/current/plugins-codecs-multiline.html).

-### Forwarding logs with Logstash forwarder <a name="forwarding-logs-logstash-forwarder"></a>

-**Note** – This approach is deprecated: [using Filebeat](#forwarding-logs-filebeat) is now the preferred way to forward logs.

-Install [Logstash forwarder](https://github.com/elasticsearch/logstash-forwarder) on the host you want to collect and forward logs from (see the *[References](#references)* section for links to detailed instructions).

-Here is a sample configuration file for Logstash forwarder, that forwards syslog and authentication logs, as well as [nginx](http://nginx.org/) logs.

-	{
-	  "network": {
-	    "servers": [ "elk:5000" ],
-	    "timeout": 15,
-	    "ssl ca": "/etc/pki/tls/certs/logstash-forwarder.crt"
-	  },
-	  "files": [
-	    {
-	      "paths": [
-	        "/var/log/syslog",
-	        "/var/log/auth.log"
-	       ],
-	      "fields": { "type": "syslog" }
-	    },
-	    {
-	      "paths": [
-	        "/var/log/nginx/access.log"
-	       ],
-	      "fields": { "type": "nginx-access" }
-	    }
-	   ]
-	}

-By default (see `/etc/init.d/logstash-forwarder` if you need to tweak anything):

-- The Logstash forwarder configuration file must be located in `/etc/logstash-forwarder`.
-- The Logstash forwarder needs a syslog daemon (e.g. rsyslogd, syslog-ng) to be running.

-In the sample configuration file, make sure that you replace `elk` in `elk:5000` with the hostname or IP address of the ELK-serving host.

-You'll also need to copy the `logstash-forwarder.crt` file (which contains the certificate authority's certificate – or server certificate as the certificate is self-signed – for Logstash's Lumberjack input plugin; see [Security considerations](#security-considerations) for more information on certificates) from the ELK image to `/etc/pki/tls/certs/logstash-forwarder.crt`.

-Lastly, you'll need to alter Logstash's Elasticsearch output plugin configuration (in `30-output.conf`) to remove the reference to the dynamic field `%{[@metadata][beat]}` in the `index` configuration option, as this field implies that a Beat is being used to forward logs.
-A minimal configuration file such as the following would work fine:

-	output {
-	  elasticsearch { hosts => ["localhost"] }
-	  stdout { codec => rubydebug }
-	}

-As a more complex example if you want Elasticsearch to process logs from both Beats (such as Filebeat) and Logstash forwarders, you could use an `if` condition to separate the incoming logs and use differentiated indices, e.g.:

-	output {
-	  if [@metadata][beat] {
-	    elasticsearch {
-	      hosts => ["localhost"]
-	      sniffing => true
-	      manage_template => false
-	      index => "%{[@metadata][beat]}-%{+YYYY.MM.dd}"
-	      document_type => "%{[@metadata][type]}"
-	    }
-	  } else {
-	    elasticsearch {
-	      hosts => ["localhost"]
-	      index => "other"
-	      document_type => "stuff"
-	    }
-	  }
-	  stdout {
-	    codec => rubydebug
-	  }
-	}

-**Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Logstash forwarder instance above.

 ### Linking a Docker container to the ELK container <a name="linking-containers"></a>

 If you want to forward logs from a Docker container to the ELK container, then you need to link the two containers.

-**Note** – The log-emitting Docker container must have a Logstash forwarder agent running in it for this to work.
+**Note** – The log-emitting Docker container must have Filebeat running in it for this to work.

 First of all, give the ELK container a name (e.g. `elk`) using the `--name` option:

-	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -p 5000:5000 -it --name elk sebp/elk
+	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it --name elk sebp/elk

-Then start the log-emitting container with the `--link` option (replacing `your/image` with the name of the Logstash-forwarder-enabled image you're forwarding logs from):
+Then start the log-emitting container with the `--link` option (replacing `your/image` with the name of the Filebeat-enabled image you're forwarding logs from):

 	$ sudo docker run -p 80:80 -it --link elk:elk your/image

-From the perspective of the log emitting container, the ELK container is now known as `elk`, which is the hostname to be used in the `logstash-forwarder` configuration file.
+From the perspective of the log emitting container, the ELK container is now known as `elk`, which is the hostname to be used under `hosts` in the `filebeat.yml` configuration file.

 With Compose here's what example entries for a (locally built log-generating) container and an ELK container might look like in the `docker-compose.yml` file.